Keep Python & Packages up to Date

 Introduction

-It’s important to use the latest Python wherever feasible.
+It’s important to use the latest Python version wherever feasible.
 In addition to new features and fixes, much work has been completed over the lifetime of Python 3 to improve the performance of the language.
+On average, Python 3.11 was about 25% faster than Python 3.10; since then, Python 3.12 to 3.14 have each introduced additional speedups.
+Overall, average performance has improved by about 50% in those four years.

 Future proposals, such as changes to the JIT and GIL will provide further improvements to performance.

-Performance regressions within major packages should be considered rare, they often track performance alongside their test suites.
+Performance regressions in Python itself or in those packages are fairly rare, since they often track performance alongside their test suites.

 Updating Python & Packages